Left Tail of the Derivative Martingale in a Gaussian BRW in the Entire Subcritical Regime: Upper bound for the tail probability

 \subsection{Arbitrary-order polynomial decay}

-This section is devoted to proving that the right tail probability of $Z_{\infty}(\beta)_+ $ decays faster than any polynomial rate, uniformly in the initial position of the branching random walk.
-We first introduce the corresponding martingale when the branching random walk starts from an arbitrary position $x\in\mathbb{R}$.
+We now prove that the right tail probability of $Z_{\infty}(\beta)_+ $ decays faster than any polynomial rate, uniformly in the initial position of the branching random walk.
+We first introduce the corresponding martingale when the branching random walk starts at an arbitrary position $x\in\mathbb{R}$.
 Define

-Taking the limit as $n\to\infty$, we set
+Taking the limit as $n\to\infty$, we set $Z^{[x]}_{\infty}(\beta)\coloneqq\lim_{n\to\infty}Z^{[x]}_{n}(\beta)=e^{\beta x}\left[Z_{\infty}(\beta)-xW_{\infty}(\beta)\right]$.